Towards End-to-End Generative Modeling of Long Videos with Memory-Efficient Bidirectional Transformers: Experimental Details

 \subsection{Training and Inference}

 \paragraph{Training} For all experiments, we used the same network architecture except for the size of latent bottleneck $N_L$.
 Following the configuration of TATS~\cite{TATS}, all models have 24 attention layers, 16 attention heads, 1024 embedding dimensions, and learnable positional embedding for all spatiotemporal positions.
-For the size of latent bottleneck, we used $N_L=128$ for SkyTimelapse 16-frame videos, and $N_L=256$ otherwise.
+For the size of latent bottleneck, we used $N_L=256$ for all experiments.
 We use AdamW optimizer~\cite{AdamW} with $\beta_1 = 0.9$ and $\beta_2 = 0.95$.
 Table~\ref{tab:train_config} summarizes our training configuration for all experiments.

 \paragraph{Inference} When sampling long videos, we decode $N_d$ tokens by appending a single token to the context tokens $N_d$ times before applying the iterative decoding to hold the consistency of the video.
 Then, the iterative decoding is applied with the $N_d$ decoded context tokens.
 For the iterative decoding, we adopt a top-k sampling strategy when sampling the code from logits.
 We also adopt context temperature annealing when updating the context tokens to increase the diversity of samples following the official implementation of MaskGIT\footnote{https://github.com/google-research/maskgit}.
 Specifically, let $p_i \in (0, 1)$ be the probability value of sampled token $i$, and $s$, $S$ be the current decoding step and total decoding steps, respectively.
 Then, we update context tokens with top-$N_s$ decoded tokens with the highest confidence scores $c_i~=~p_i +~\text{Gumbel(0,1)} * (1-\frac{s}{S})\tau$.
 For the revision, we repeated the revision $N_R$ times with the logits scaled with a certain temperature.
 The specific configuration for each experiment is summarized in Table \ref{tab:inference_config}.